 The “storage option” radio buttons on the Test Data Files tab are used to control the way in which PC2 handles storage for data files.
 By default, data files are automatically loaded into PC2 system memory (this is what “Copy Data Files into PC2” means).
 Subsequently, whenever a human judge or PC2 “Auto-Judge” (see below) is used to judge a problem, the data files are automatically shipped to the judge along with the submission.
 This works fine for most contest problems; however, extremely large data files (e.g. larger than around 5MB) can cause system memory overflow and/or cause heavy network traffic loads.

 To help mitigate these problems, data files can be marked as being stored external to the PC2 system (“Keep Data Files External”).
-In this configuration, PC2 records necessary information about the data files (e.g. the file names), but does not actually load the data into the system and does not transmit the data to judges.
+In this configuration, PC2 records necessary information about the data files (e.g., the file names), but does not actually load the data into the system and does not transmit the data to judges.
 This eliminates the memory and network traffic issues.
-However, it requires the contest administrator to insure that all the data files for the problem are copied onto all Judge’s machines.
+However, it requires the contest administrator to ensure that all the data files for the problem are copied onto all Judge’s machines.

 Note that the storage option for a problem must be set prior to loading the data files for the problem, and cannot be changed once a problem is created and saved in the system.